 On this page, the Helmet of Salvation will be discussed, and we’ll try to get to the bottom of what exactly is this piece of the Whole Armor of God.
-All of us who are saved and cleansed by the blood of Christ know at least one aspect of what it means to be saved, and for anyone that has not met the Lord in a personal way, and would like to, please go see the Salvation page, and meet the Lord for yourself.
-But when referring to the Helmet of Salvation, are we talking about the same that comes from believing and calling upon the name of Jesus?
+All of us who are saved and cleansed by the blood of Christ know what it means to be saved or to have “found salvation.”

 If you’ve been following along in this study into the Whole Armor of God, you’ll notice that there’s been a trend that (I believe with my whole heart) the Holy Spirit is trying to break in our mindset concerning the Whole Armor.
 And when we’re talking about the Helmet of Salvation, there is no exception.
 That mindset that I believe the Holy Ghost is trying to break, is the understanding that each piece is attributed or connected to our attributes somehow.

 For example. the attributes invested in the Breastplate of Righteousness are not of ourselves and our own righteousness, but is God’s righteousness.
 The Belt of Truth is not about our truth, or our ability to tell the truth, but is about Christ, who is Truth.
 And who does Truth (or Christ for that matter) belong to?
 God almighty.
 I think you can see what I’m trying to get across.

 Each piece has an attribute from God the Father himself, not of ourselves at all.
 But how does this apply to the Helmet of Salvation?
 Let’s get into the text first, then move along with this piece given to us by the Lord as a part of the Whole Armor of God.

 Ephesians 6: 17-18